tthorntone/AdNauseam-Wiki/Does-uBlock-block-ads-or-just-hide-them?.md

 > uBlock who is recently found to not actually "block" ads, but rather hide them after its been displayed.
 Adblock actually blocks them before they can even display them.

 The statement above is plain fear-using-disinformation.
 That kind of disinformation happens to be convenient to the incumbent blockers, **or** to those who have an interest in people using those incumbent blockers.

+***

+Whoever claims that uBlock does not block network requests as expected should open an issue with uBlock along with **all** the details supporting the claim.
+If the issue is not addressed satisfactorily, the claimant should report its finding + proof to the [PRISM Break project](https://github.com/nylira/prism-break/issues) in order to ensure [uBlock](https://prism-break.org/en/projects/ublock/) is removed from that project.

+***

 There are two kinds of [ABP-compatible filters](https://adblockplus.org/en/filters): network filters and cosmetic filters. _Cosmetic filters_ are referred to as _element hiding_ filters by Adblock Plus ("ABP").